cfiebach/Python_For_Psychologists_25-26/lecture/experiments/experiments.md

 In this session, we will jointly go through a tutorial, implementing a simple rating task - led by Dr. Cosimo Iaia from our research group.
 As homework assignment, you will adjust this experiment to work with different stimuli.

+You find the code for this session in the following [notebook](https://github.com/cfiebach/Python_For_Psychologists_25-26/blob/main/lecture/experiments/intro_psychopy_I.ipynb)
+**However -  you should not try to run the code in the jupyter notebook!
+We will copy and paste it into the `PsychoPy coder`.**
+You can also access the pre-rendered version of this notebook through the table of contents on the right.

 **Remember: For this, you need to have installed PsychoPy as a stand-alone program!
 The `PsychoPy` code does not and should not be run in jupyter notebooks - we will use `coder`, i.e., a code editor that is provided with `PsychoPy`.**